 Community Legal Centres

-There are well over 200 Community Legal Centres (CLCs) across Australia.
-CLCs are independent non-profit community organisations that provide nationally, across a State or Territory or within a region of a State or Territory:
+There are well over 200 Community Legal Centres across Australia.
+Community Legal Centres are independent non-profit community organisations that provide nationally, across a State or Territory or within a region of a State or Territory:

 - free legal services including advice, referrals, information and advocacy;